Policy types for @turbot/aws-kms

 AWS > Turbot > Permissions > Compiled > Levels > @turbot/aws-kms

-A calculated policy that Turbot uses to create a compiled list of ALL permissions for AWS KMS\nthat is used as input to the stack that manages the Turbot IAM permissions objects.\n
+A calculated policy that Guardrails uses to create a compiled list of ALL permissions for AWS KMS

 URI